bobbyconti/InteractiveStoryApp/README.md

 2. Open the project in Xcode
 3. Run the simulator

-## Acknowledgements
+## :clap: Acknowledgements

 InteractiveStoryGame is a project from the [Build an Interactive Story App with Swift](https://teamtreehouse.com/library/build-an-interactive-story-app-with-swift) course at [Treehouse](https://teamtreehouse.com).
 All custom code is my own, but rights to the original concept, artwork and base code are reserved by Treehouse.

-Interested in learning more about iOS Development, Swift or Objective-C?
+Interested in learning more about iOS Development?
 [Sign up today](http://referrals.trhou.se/bobbyconti1)!